Pediatric Orthopedic Surgeons treating a Hammer Toe

 How to Stop Toe Walking

-Toe walking may be problematic because the majority of children with idiopathic toe walking past the age of five, may experience difficulty walking with their heels down later in life.
+Toe walking may be problematic because the majority of children with idiopathic toe walking past the age of five may experience difficulty walking with their heels down later in life.
 If your child often walks on his or her toes, it may be difficult for you to put their shoes on or have them engage in leisure activities like roller skating that need specific footwear.

 Physical Examination

 By seeing your child walk, the doctor will often begin the physical examination.
 This may be done even if your child isn’t aware that they are being watched, to prevent the ‘doctor’s walk’, which occurs when a patient tries to walk correctly when the doctor is looking.
 The doctor will next want to see your youngster walk both normally and then “best” when on their toes (walking as flat-footed as possible).
 In addition to seeing the toe walking itself at this time, the doctor will evaluate the walk’s smoothness as part of a neurological assessment.
-Our Children’s orthopedist specialist will examine your child by:
+Our Children’s orthopedic specialist will examine your child by:

 • Check your child’s feet for anomalies, particularly discrepancies between the left foot and right foot.